T-Mobile’s “Grandma” – An MDRG Quick Take

 “Grandma” Advertising Testing Results

-5. Shots of grandma’s memorable life events build Happiness slowly until the end (pushed higher by females).
-Unfortunately, this ad ends with only modest Happiness.
+- Shots of grandma’s memorable life events build Happiness slowly until the end (pushed higher by females).
+Unfortunately, this ad ends with only modest Happiness as we would like to see from a higher-performing ad.
 Kahneman argued that peak happiness should come at the end of an ad to make it memorable and impart a lasting impression on the viewer.
 This ad, though creating Happiness at the end, does not end with high levels like we want to see from a high-performing ad.

 Final Insights on “Grandma”